Citizenship

 When you apply for a permanent resident card or citizenship, you need to be able to tell us about all your trips outside Canada during certain periods of time.
 We created the travel journal to help record the dates and destinations of your trips.

-If I’m applying for citizenship, do I still have to submit the physical presence calculator if I submit the travel journal?
+If I’m applying for citizenship, do I still have to submit the physical presence calculation if I submit the travel journal?

 You don’t need to submit the travel journal with your application.
-It’s for your personal use only, to help you complete the physical presence calculator.
+It’s for your personal use only (to help you complete the physical presence calculation).

 If I’m transferring through different countries at the airport, or by car or train, do I need to record it in my travel journal?